MDMEHEDIHASA/DogAdoptionWithMlFlow/README.md

-# Dog Adoption ML Project
+# 🐕 Dog Breed Detection & Adoption Platform
-## An MLOps Project for the [ZenML Month of MLOps Competition]

 ## Backend Part already included in this project and for frontend you can follow this